haggen/wow/classic/Threatrack/README.md

 ## Usage

 You don't need to do anything. **Threatrack** just sits on the top part of your screen, ever watchful.
-Whenever an enemy player presence is detected, a picture of their Class will appear, along with their level, if the information is either available or can be guessed.
-If you move your cursor over the picture a tooltip will appear with further information, such as the player's name and Race.
+Whenever an enemy player presence is detected, a picture of their Class will appear, along with their level, if it's either available or can be guessed.
+If you hover your cursor over the picture a tooltip with more information will appear, such as the player's name and Race.

-When there're too many players, it'll collapse into a stacked mode where it'll only show one picture for each Class detected, and the tooltip will now display a list of players.
+When there's too many players, it'll collapse into stacked mode, where it'll only show one picture for each Class detected, and the tooltip will now display a list of players.

 After a while with no further activity, their presence is considered stale and the corresponding pictures are removed from the screen.